Omril7/ATOOP_Ex_2/README.md

 </p>

 ## Homework #2
-Public transportation network using Move semantics
+### Public transportation network using Move semantics
+more data about this exercise can be found in the ex2 - ATOOP spring 2022.pdf file